-Net assets of the Company were \$11,120,012 as at September 30, 2022 compared to \$12,055,113 as at December 31, 2021.
-The Company had no interest-bearing long-term liabilities or debt as at September 30, 2022 or December 31, 2021.
+Net assets of the Company were \$10,781,672 as at December 31, 2022 compared to \$12,055,113 as at December 31, 2021.
+The Company had no interest-bearing long-term liabilities or debt as at December 31, 2022 or December 31, 2021.

-The Company's business activities are improving compared to 2021 as the OEMs and owners of tank cars have become more cautiously optimistic about the market trends in 2022 and 2023 however the Company is still operating in very uncertain times.
-There is a possibility of diminishment of the Company's financial performance during the balance of 2022 due to slow economic rail activity related issues, hyper inflation and supply chain concerns although the impact and duration of these circumstances still remains uncertain.
+The Company's business activities in 2022 showed signs of improvement when compared to 2021.
+The OEMs and owners of tank cars have become more cautiously optimistic about the market trends for 2023 however, the Company is still operating in very uncertain times.
+There is a possibility of diminishment of the Company's financial performance during 2023 due to slow economic rail activity related issues, hyper inflation and supply chain concerns although the impact and duration of these circumstances still remains uncertain.
 The Company feels that Kelso's debt free financial position and available capital reserves at the date of this report will allow Kelso build its business over the longer term.